Previous dayApril 27, 2026Next day

 18.8 km---✓ ReviewedUSGS →

-On April 27, 2026, worldwide seismic activity registered a magnitude 2.7 earthquake 99 km SE of Akutan, Alaska at 13:59 UTC.
+April 27, 2026 brought a magnitude 2.7 earthquake 99 km SE of Akutan, Alaska, logged at 13:59 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 12 hours earlier.
-This was a shallow crustal earthquake, focused at 18.8 km depth.
+At a depth of 18.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 53.518°N, -164.678°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27